 What We Do

 RWF elevates gay consciousness.
-We reach out beyond the LGBT community to share what HIV/AIDS and our civil rights struggle has taught us about coming together as a community in caring, giving, and loving.
+We reach out beyond the LGBTQ community to share what HIV/AIDS and our civil rights struggle has taught us about coming together as a community in caring, giving, and loving.
 We have a lot to offer the world.
 RWF puts our highest beliefs and values into action.
 We provide our community with an opportunity to effect real global change.

 RWF changes the world.
 We believe that to change the world for the better we must begin by changing our own collective consciousness.
-We do this starting at home, working within the LGBT community by educating ourselves, our families and friends about world need and how we, as powerful individuals in a united community, can work together to heal our world.
+We do this starting at home, working within the LGBTQ community by educating ourselves, our families and friends about world need and how we, as powerful individuals in a united community, can work together to heal our world.

 RWF's Recent Accomplishments